Kia EV4 Fastback Review & Prices

 Electric range, charging and tax

 The Kia EV4 Fastback is only available with an 81.4kWh battery that provides an official range of up to 380 miles in both trims.
-During our test of the car in Marbella, Spain, on a route that included a mix of city, motorway and mountain roads, we saw efficiency of 3.9 miles per kWh, which would equal a real-world range of almost 320 miles.
+During our test of the car on routes that included a mix of city, motorway and mountain roads, we saw efficiency of 3.9 miles per kWh, which would equal a real-world range of almost 320 miles.
 That’s about 85% of the claimed figure, which is a respectable return.

 The Tesla Model 3 rules if you want the maximum distance between charges, because the long-range version can go up to 436 miles officially.
 However, the EV4 Fastback is still comfortably above average among alternatives as the maximum range from a BYD Seal is 354 miles, or 339 miles in the Hyundai Ioniq 6.